Gregons/gp-greengrocer-webapp/README.md

 INSTRUCTIONS:

+BOTH FRONTEND AND BACKEND ARE IN THIS REPO, just need to find it = ecommerce-backend\src\ecommerce-frontend

 step 1 open new terminal, find file path to frontend: cd ecommerce-backend\src\ecommerce-frontend

 step 2 run frontend: npm run serve